-23 Feb Managing Your Money
+23 Feb Tips to Manage Your Money While Traveling

 Managing your money while traveling can be difficult for many reasons.
 Maybe you’re not good at budgeting or you have a hard time dealing with foreign currency.
 For me, I have a hard time paying for things in cash.
 Not that I can’t, or don’t know how, but when I’m at home 99% of the time I use a card and it’s rare that I have cash.
 I’m always asking my husband for change for parking meters or tolls or small purchases.
 And while most places, especially in Europe, and other big cities around the world, are likely to accept cards, I have a huge fear of going into a shop or restaurant by myself, only to find out I have no way of paying (and in some cases not being able to explain why I can’t pay).
 So knowing how much cash to take out at a time, and finding ATMs are things I’m still working on as I travel.

 So, whatever your problem is with money while traveling, hopefully I can teach you something from my own travel experiences with money.

 Getting Foreign Currency